yushiangfu/study-notes/02-memory.md

 That's because the lower zone can always meet the requirement of the higher one.
 Back to reality, we will ignore this because there's only one functional zone: 'normal' in our study case.

+The component 'pageset' has its debut in function build_all_zonelist.
-The pageset is the page cache of the buddy system, and parameters 'high' and 'batch' control its behavior.
+It's a percpu variable working as the page cache of the buddy system, and parameters 'high' and 'batch' control its behavior.
 When the cached pages are more than 'high,' return the 'batch' pages to the buddy system.
 At this stage, it has 'high = 0' and 'batch = 1,' which means it stocks nothing but behaves as a portal.